SDSU’S POLICIES AND PROCEDURES REGARDING TITLE IX,

 - Students, faculty, staff, student employees, and other parties who would like to file a complaint of sex discrimination can refer to the CSU Nondiscrimination Policy.

 More Information on SDSU’s Policies and Procedures:

-- Implementation of Title IX, VAWA/Campus SaVE Act, and Related Sex Discrimination, Sexual Harassment and Sexual Violence Legislation, Executive Order 1095
+- Implementation of Title IX, VAWA/Campus SaVE Act, and Related Sex Discrimination, Sexual Harassment and Sexual Violence Legislation, CSU Nondiscrimination Policy

 - SDSU Title IX and Sexual Violence Informational Booklet